J3anMichael/J3anMichael/README.md

 ### Community

-I hope learn a lot with the community and spread knowledge.So let´s code and help each other in this journey.
+My aim is learn and share knowledge.So let´s code and help each other in this journey.
 ### Always studying 📚

 ✔️ Bootcamp Everis Full Stack - DIO